Raviolu/tree_constructor/README.md

 run `snakemake --cores 4 --use-conda` to run program

-initial code written by me, edited by Gemini 2.5 Pro
+initial code written by me, edited by Gemini 2.5 Pro + GPT-5 mini

 ## TO DO